 Denver could deploy Cravens in a similar manner as it did with T.J.
 Ward, Troy Renck of Denver 7 News reports.

 For all the accolades the Broncos' "No Fly Zone" has earned in recent seasons, opposing teams have routinely exploited Denver's man-coverage-heavy tendencies by forcing the team's linebackers to play in space versus tight ends and running backs.
 Cravens, who has the size of a linebacker with a safety's speed, offers an answer.
 Though the Broncos play more zone nowadays, expect head coach Vance Joseph -- a Wade Phillips disciple -- to use Cravens in a similar manner as Phillips used Ward during Denver's Super Bowl run.
-That might include playing a traditional safety role, playing the slot, or subbing in as a linebacker for Todd Davis in passing situations.
-It is not a stretch to think that the Broncos could roll out a jumbo dime package with four safeties -- Cravens, Darian Stewart, Justin Simmons and Will Parks -- to combat multi-tight end and two-back looks.
+That might include playing a traditional safety role, playing the slot or subbing in as a linebacker for Todd Davis in passing situations.
+It is not a stretch to think the Broncos could roll out a jumbo dime package with four safeties -- Cravens, Darian Stewart, Justin Simmons and Will Parks -- to combat multi-tight-end and two-back looks.

 Cravens may end up staying with the Redskins, Kareem Copeland of The Washington Post reports.
-"We're not trading [Cravens]," Gruden said.
+"We're not trading [Cravens]," coach Jay Gruden said.
 "I just saw that on the ticker.
 He's still a member of this football team and we have every intention of seeing where he's at.
 I'll have to talk to him and see where he's at mentally.
 Physically, I know he's going to be in great shape.
 The big thing is, is this something that he wants to do?"

 Cravens stepped away from football shortly before the 2017 regular-season opener for a mixture of personal and health-related reasons.
 He applied for reinstatement in mid-February and quickly was granted the request, but there were widespread rumors that the Redskins planned to trade or release him due to the unusual circumstances last season.
 Gruden suggested otherwise, saying the team has no plans to move its 2016 second-round pick.
 Cravens made the most of his 295 defensive snaps as a rookie in 2016, piling up 34 tackles, a sack and an interception in 11 games while displaying the versatility to play both safety and nickel linebacker.
 Redskins Senior VP of Player Personnel Doug Williams recently said that Cravens underwent targeted treatment for post-concussion syndrome, hinting that the safety's decision to step away from football was at least partially related to concerns about brain injuries.